MIyulong/SwiftyExcelView/README.md

 # DUExcelView
-This library fork from [SwiftyExcelView](https://github.com/AlasKuNull/SwiftyExcelView.git)，and update for Duapp This example project shows a way to show A Form like Excel in Swift.
+This library fork from [SwiftyExcelView](https://github.com/AlasKuNull/SwiftyExcelView.git)，and update for Duapp The example project shows a way to show A Form like Excel in Swift.

 ## Installation